liferay-design/liferay.design/src/markdown/articles/2019/occam-razor.md

 tags: ['Best Practices', 'Visual Design']
 ---

+## Summary
-**Summary** – Occam’s Razor is a problem-solving principle that states that simplicity is better than complexity.
+Occam’s Razor is a problem-solving principle that states that simplicity is better than complexity.
 We can adopt Occam’s Razor as a guiding principle that informs our decisions and keeps us from reaching for a complex solution when a simpler one is sufficient.
 It’s easy for us to get carried away and make designs that may have a lot of functionality, We assume it enhances the user’s experience but when in reality it's confusing difficult to use. thats, partly because low-complexity websites don’t require our eyes and brain to work as hard to decode, store, and process information.

+## Takeaway
-**Takeaway** – To apply Occam’s Razor
+To apply Occam’s Razor

 1. We must evaluate every design element based on it’s a necessity.
 We must constantly ask ourselves when designing: “What is the minimum amount of UI that will allow the content to be found and effectively communicate to the user?”.
 2. Edit Ruthlessly